Birdwatcher’s guide: Explore the abundant avian life of Lake Skadar

 If you ever spot a tiny grebe gliding quietly across a lake, chances are you’re looking at the little grebe, the smallest member of its family.
 This charming bird catches your eye with its plump, rounded body, a short, stubby neck, and a petite bill that suits its delicate frame perfectly.
 During the summer months, its feathers take on a rich, darker shade, but come courtship season, watch closely as its neck feathers lighten, giving it a soft, almost glowing appearance.

 Little grebes are quite the shy residents of lakes, often hiding just beneath the shelter of thick vegetation.
-You might not see them venture far into open water—except towards the end of summer, when they break cover and gather into large, lively flocks.
+You might not see them venture far into open water, except towards the end of summer, when they break cover and gather into large, lively flocks.
 It’s a fascinating shift, as these little birds come together in numbers after spending much of the year tucked away in their leafy hideouts.

 Their presence isn’t always constant, though.
 The number of little grebes can rise and fall from year to year, creating a natural ebb and flow in their populations that keeps birdwatchers guessing.
-If you’re lucky, you might catch a glimpse of these tiny, plump birds in their quiet, watery world, moving gracefully between shadow and sunlight.

 Phalacrocoracidae: Cormorants

 The most common bird species in the area is the pygmy cormorant (Phalacrocorax pygmaeus).
-Another bird species that live here year-round but is less common is the great cormorant (P. carbo).
+Another bird species that lives here year-round but is less common is the great cormorant (P. carbo).
 During the winter, the number of cormorants increases due to the arrival of birds that migrate from the north.
 The rarest bird species in the area is the shag (P. aristotelis), which is usually found on the rocky southern shores of the lake.

 Great cormorant